menu

 Honorable Mention

 Hedron Alignment is in a category all its own.
 This card is the absolute king of overly complicated ways to win; its wincon is so complicated that it is impossible to pull off in commander.
-Many local groups either allow cards that access outside cards (various Boon of the Wish-Giver effects) to retrieve additional copies, or, allow 4 copies of Hedron Alignment in a commander deck.
+Many local groups either allow cards that access outside cards (various Wish effects) to retrieve additional copies, or, allow 4 copies of Hedron Alignment in a commander deck.
 If you read my previous article here you know that Magic has always had the idea of "house rules" as a solution for playgroups that encounter unfun cards or situations; let your players attempt to Align their Hedrons pretty please!

 Winning?
 Losing?
 Not On My Watch!